SteveZeeuwe/sendcloud-assignment-steve/PROCESS.md

 -   The wheels were also straightforward; selecting one from multiple mutually exclusive options is done with radio buttons.
 The custom styling is done the same way as for the custom checkboxes.

 Add this point I also realized I can make a developers version of the XD file, which is hugely beneficial for inspecting purposes.
 It creates a publicly available url, you can have a look [here](https://xd.adobe.com/view/2150d485-b5e6-4a45-8729-6c0636678961-7403/specs/).
 Small things like this make me so happy when developing!

+## Step five; the range-calculator

+After step 4 I now have a rough version of the page and some functionality, [see screenshot](/progress%20images/step-4-completed.png).
+This means that now I will focus on the following two things by working iteratively;

+-   Finalizing the design including responsiveness and animations
+-   Finalizing the range-calculator functionality.

+I will most likely work on the styling part here and there during this step as I like to alternate between different kind of jobs, but the focus of this step will be the range-calculator.

+As this part is the most technically challenging, I will keep track of my overall thought process and findings;

+-   I have four inputs.
+If any of the input's value is changed, I need to determine a range for all model-s types (100D & P100D) based on data in a JSON and then update the DOM accordingly.
+    -   I will first make sure I have access to the data.
+Since I have not read any limitation on how I get access to the data, I assume I can simply hard-code it as a JSON object within my application.
+This makes the whole setup easier; I will not need to run a local webserver to be able to fetch the files.
+    -   I do not know whether I am allowed to alter the structure of the data.
+I will assume I can, but include a flag in the code which disables data transformation and make sure the range-calculator still works.
+    -   Ever since I saw the project I had this funky idea of transforming the data into an object where I can simply get the range by accessing an object like so: `data_100d[temperature][wheelsize][ac][kmh]`.
+I think this results in a smaller JSON object and it should be really fast.
+    -   In case data transformation is disabled I will simply run a .find() on the data array and try to find a match.
+    -   I want to set everything up in such a way that it is easy to add or remove a model, let's see if I can do that within a reasonable amount of time.